MatteoBattilana/meta-ppgsensors/README.md

 The app can now be tested using the `app` command from the console of the host.
 ## Driver - pppgmod.c
 The driver has been implemented as a Linux kernel module that is enabled at the startup.
 The value, that comes from a  photopletismography (PPG), is simulated.
 At every read, the module returns a value from a predefined set, `data.h`.
 The `copy_to_user` function has been used in order to copy the integer sensor value from the kernel space to the user space.
+Since multiple instance of the app can read the driver, the access to the structure has been managed via a mutex lock.

 ## App - app